- What are imaging tests?

 How do I get ready for the test?

 You don’t usually need a special diet or preparation before an MRI, but follow any instructions you are given.

 If being in an enclosed space is a problem for you (you have claustrophobia), you might need to take medicine to help you relax while in the scanner.
 Talking with the technologist or a patient counselor, or getting a tour of the MRI machine before the test can help.
-You will be in the exam room alone, but the technologist will be able to see and hear what’s going on.
-You will also have a call button in case you need to speak with the technologist.
+You will be in the exam room alone, but you can talk to the MR technologist, who can see and hear what’s going on.
 In some cases, you can arrange to have the test done with an open MRI machine that allows more space around your body (see the next section).

-If you have any of these implants, you should not be scanned and should not even enter the MRI scanning area unless told to do so by a radiologist or technologist who knows you have:
+If you have any of these implants, you should not even enter the MRI scanning area unless told to do so by a radiologist or technologist who knows you have: